List of Kamen Rider OOO characters: Ankh (Lost)

-Ankh (Lost) (アンク（ロスト）, Anku (Rosuto)) is a Greeed that came into being when Ankh transferred the Core Medal containing his consciousness into his right arm before it was disconnected from the rest of his body when he and the other Greeed were sealed.
+Ankh (Lost) (アンク（ロスト）, Anku (Rosuto)) is a Greeed that came into being when Ankh transferred the Taka Medal housing his consciousness into his right forearm before it was disconnected from the rest of his body when he and the other Greeed were sealed.
 Without Ankh's consciousness, the body entered a state of suspended animation and eventually became a separate being with a child-like mind and the desire to become whole.
 After Kougami extracts one of his remaining Core Medals, Ankh (Lost) awakens, travels across Japan in search of Ankh, and makes himself known after creating Yummy that act on his desires.
-Ankh (Lost) later allies himself with Kazari and Maki, replicating the form of young boy to blend in with society while his personality gradually develops into one similar to Ankh's.
+He later allies himself with Kazari and Kiyoto Maki, replicating the form of a young boy to blend in with society while his personality gradually develops into one similar to Ankh's.
 Combined with tutoring from Kazari and the other Greeed, Ankh (Lost) executes a complex and nearly successful plan to absorb Ankh while his guard is down.
-Nevertheless, Ankh (Lost) finds that Ankh continues to resist as the latter had secretly given Hina Izumi one of his Core Medals at the last second.
-In his attempt to complete his victory, Ankh (Lost) is eventually destroyed by Eiji Hino, who uses the purple Core Medals' power to shatter the three Core Medals that cemented his existence.
+Nevertheless, he finds that Ankh continues to resist destruction.
+In his attempt to complete his victory, Ankh (Lost) is eventually destroyed by Eiji, who uses the purple Core Medals' power to shatter a full set of his Core Medals.

 Compared to the original, Ankh (Lost) retains almost all of Ankh's powers and his bird-themed Yummy share the same attributes as Ankh's.
 Additionally, his Greeed form resembles that of Ankh's, albeit with an incomplete right side.

 Ankh (Lost) is voiced by Miyu Irino (入野 自由, Irino Miyu) while his human form is portrayed by Hikari Tobita (飛田 光里, Tobita Hikari).

 Yummy

-The Yummy (ヤミー, Yamī) (Note: Their name is based on the English words "yummy", "mummy" (マミー, mamī), and the Japanese word darkness (闇, yami).) are coin-based monsters that feed on human desire and serve as subordinates to the Greeed, who create them by using Cell Medals on primarily human hosts.
-While they have different methods for doing so, all Yummy seek to use their host to evolve from their shared mummy-like Shiro Yummy (白ヤミー, Shiro Yamī) forms into their individual complete forms and empower themselves.
+The Yummy (ヤミー, Yamī) (Note: From the English words "yummy", "mummy" (マミー, mamī), and the Japanese word darkness (闇, yami)) are monsters that feed on human desire and serve as subordinates to the Greeed, who create them by using Cell Medals on primarily human hosts.
+While they have different methods for doing so, all Yummy seek to use their host to evolve from their shared mummy-themed Shiro Yummy (白ヤミー, Shiro Yamī) forms into their individual complete forms and empower themselves.
 Being the product of the Greeed that created them, the Yummy will take on characteristics of their creator's Core Medals.
 As such, if a Greeed possesses multiple types of Core Medals or multiple Greeed use the same host, they can create chimeric hybrid Yummy.
 If a host's primary desire changes, the Yummy will split off into multiple similar Yummy, with the original pursuing the original desire while the additional Yummy pursue the new desires.

 Additionally, Uva produces Shiro Yummy-like Kuzu Yummy (屑ヤミー, Kuzu Yamī) by breaking Cell Medals in half.
 While they are weaker than regular Yummy, Kuzu Yummy are easier to create en masse, harder to destroy with physical attacks, and do not require hosts.